Dick's Sporting profit beats estimates

+* May Knight joins Korn Ferry as country managing director Source text for Eikon: Further company coverage:

-Dick's Sporting Goods Inc (DKS.N), the largest publicly traded U.S. sporting goods retailer, reported a quarterly profit slightly above Wall Street estimates, helped by higher same-store sales and new store openings.
+Aug 14 Dick's Sporting Goods Inc, the largest publicly traded U.S. sporting goods retailer, reported a quarterly profit slightly above Wall Street estimates, helped by higher same-store sales and new store openings.

 Dick's, which sells footwear, gear and apparel under brands such as Nike, Adidas and Under Armour, said earnings fell to $53.7 million, or 43 cents per share, in the second quarter from $73.8 million, or 59 cents per share, a year earlier.